**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 The Ultimate Guide to Naming Your Studio: Designing a Name That Resonates and Lasts

-1. Does It Bring to mind an Emotional Response?
+1. Does It Evoke an Emotional Response?

 How to Create Emotional Resonance